cau-se/theodolite/theodolite-benchmarks/README.md

 # Theodolite Benchmarks

-Theodolite comes with a set of 4 benchmarks for event-driven microservices, which are implemented with Kafka Streams and Apache Flink.
+Theodolite comes with a set of 4 benchmarks for event-driven microservices, which are implemented with Kafka Streams, Apache Flink, Hazelcast Jet, and Apache Beam.
+For the Beam implementations, we support runners for Apache Samza and Apache Flink.
 The benchmarks are based on typical use cases for stream processing and named: UC1, UC2, UC3 and UC4.
+Additionally, we include a load generator for each benchmark.

 ## Building and packaging the benchmarks